TrustedFirmware-M/tf-m-extras/docs/partitions/adac/adac_impl_for_rse.rst

 ####################################
-ADAC implementation for RSS platform
+ADAC implementation for RSE platform
 ####################################

-ADAC Requirements for RSS
+ADAC Requirements for RSE
 =========================

-For RSS, ADAC design and implementation must meet below requirements.
+For RSE, ADAC design and implementation must meet below requirements.

-1. Since RSS is HES (Hardware Enforced Security) host for CCA (Confidential Compute Architecture) system, ADAC functionality must be implemented by RSS.
+1. Since RSE is HES (Hardware Enforced Security) host for CCA (Confidential Compute Architecture) system, ADAC functionality must be implemented by RSE.
 2. By default, CCA HES and other trusted subsystems debug should be disabled all the time.
-3. When in a secured (trustworthy) state, no debug should be allowed to RSS, and other components of CCA System security Domain.
+3. When in a secured (trustworthy) state, no debug should be allowed to RSE, and other components of CCA System security Domain.
 4. If life cycle is not in a secured state and if a CCA component debug is requested, a new debug session should be initiated.